Updated March 31, 2026

 - Kansas businesses are licensed and regulated by the Kansas Insurance Department, so policy placement should be coordinated through compliant carriers and forms.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office space negotiations and renewal timing.
+- Most commercial leases in Kansas require proof of general liability coverage, which can affect office space negotiations and renewal timing.

 - Commercial auto minimum liability in Kansas is $25,000/$50,000/$25,000 if your agency uses vehicles for recruiting, client visits, or placement operations.